Massachusetts Audubon Society: Wildlife sanctuaries

+For information about properties without a Wikipedia page, visit the Mass Audubon website's list of wildlife sanctuaries and select the property.

 Camp Wildwood

 Camp Wildwood, established in 1950, is the Society's only overnight summer camp, and it is accredited by the American Camp Association.
-The 159 acre camp is currently located in Rindge, New Hampshire, on Hubbard Pond, bordering 1,494-acre Annett State Forest.
-This is the camp's third location, which it moved to in 2003 after previously being a boy scout camp called Camp Quinapoxet.
+The 159 acre camp is located in Rindge, New Hampshire, on Hubbard Pond, bordering 1,494-acre Annett State Forest.
 The property includes a central shower house, arts and crafts center, 135-seat dining hall, health center, office, camp store, seven cabin sites, an archery range, high and low ropes challenge course, playing field, and several trails and areas of forest and wetland for exploration.

 During the summers, Camp Wildwood hosts campers ranging from ages 7 to 17.
 The programs at the camp include a day camp, a three-day session for campers 7 to 8 years old, one- and two-week sessions for campers ages 9 to 16, one- and two-week off-site Treks for campers ages 14–17, and a several-week long Leadership program (called LIT/LIA, meaning Leaders in Training and Leaders in Action) for campers ages 16 and 17.
 The camp also hosts several three-day long "Family Camp" sessions throughout the summer for all ages.

-Camp Wildwood was originally located at Greenfield State Park in Massachusetts until 2003, when it moved to its current location.
+Camp Wildwood was previously located on Lake Wampanoag in Gardner, Massachusetts.
+It moved to its current location in 2003.
+The current site was previously a boy scout camp, Camp Quinapoxet.